ToxicFrog/doomrl-server/README.md

     games/

 This holds information about games in progress.
 For each game there's a ttyrec file named for the player.
 If the player has a game in progress but is not currently playing, the file has a `.<name>` suffix, where `name` is the name given to that game by the player.

+    www/

+Holds the static web scoreboard.
+Regenerated every time a game is finished.

 ## Special files